pact-foundation/pact_broker-client/README.md

                 # Pact Broker bearer token
   -v, [--verbose], [--no-verbose]
                 # Verbose output.
 Default: false

-Description:
-  Returns exit code 0 or 1, indicating whether or not the specified application (pacticipant) versions are compatible (ie. safe to deploy).
-Prints out the relevant pact/verification details, indicating any missing or failed verification results.

-  The environment variables PACT_BROKER_BASE_URL, PACT_BROKER_USERNAME and PACT_BROKER_PASSWORD may be used instead of their respective command line options.
 ```

 Returns exit code 0 or 1, indicating whether or not the specified application (pacticipant) versions are compatible (ie. safe to deploy).
 Prints out the relevant pact/verification details, indicating any missing or failed verification results.